Dabisilva/my-portfolio/README.md

 Hi my name is Davi and i am pleno mobile developer.
-I have experience in react native with expo, api integration, oauth authetication, global states with context api and firebase connection.
+I have experience in react native with expo, api integration, oauth authentication, global states with context api and firebase connection.

 ## TO SEE MY WORK